 In Algebra 2, students discover that the arithmetic of polynomial expressions follows the same rules as the arithmetic of integers.
 Students can draw on analogies between polynomial arithmetic and base-ten computation, focusing on properties of operations, particularly the distributive property.
 Connections are available between the multiplication of polynomials and the multiplication of multi-digit integers and between the division of polynomials and the long division of integers.
-Students identify zeros of polynomials, including complex zeros of quadratic polynomials, and make connections between zeros of polynomials and solutions of polynomials and solutions of polynomials.
+Students identify zeros of polynomials, including complex zeros of quadratic polynomials, and make connections between zeros of polynomials and solutions of polynomial equations.